LucasBorza/network-notebook/Documentation/BGP.md

 -   Applied to internal routes by configuring the **set extcommunity cost** command in a route-map.

--   Can be used as a \"tie breaker\" during the best-path selection process.
+-   Can be used as a "tie breaker" during the best-path selection process.